Spin Master (OTCMKTS:SNMSF) PT Raised to C$58.00

-Spin Master (OTCMKTS:SNMSF) had its price target hoisted by National Bank Financial from C$56.00 to C$58.00 in a research note published on Thursday, The Fly reports.
-They currently have an outperform rating on the stock.
+Spin Master (OTCMKTS:SNMSF) had its target price upped by TD Securities from C$55.00 to C$58.00 in a report issued on Friday morning, The Fly reports.
+TD Securities currently has a buy rating on the stock.

-A number of other brokerages have also recently commented on SNMSF.
-CIBC lifted their target price on shares of Spin Master from $44.00 to $54.00 and gave the stock an outperform rating in a research report on Friday, May 7th.
-TD Securities boosted their price target on shares of Spin Master from C$52.00 to C$55.00 and gave the company a buy rating in a research report on Thursday, July 15th.
-Stifel Nicolaus boosted their price target on shares of Spin Master from C$52.00 to C$54.00 and gave the company a buy rating in a research report on Tuesday, June 8th.
-Scotiabank boosted their price target on shares of Spin Master from $39.00 to $45.00 and gave the company a sector perform rating in a research report on Monday, May 10th.
-Finally, Royal Bank of Canada boosted their price target on shares of Spin Master from C$53.00 to C$56.00 and gave the company an outperform rating in a research report on Wednesday, July 21st.
-Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus price target of $49.78.
+Several other brokerages have also recently issued reports on SNMSF.
+CIBC raised their target price on shares of Spin Master from $44.00 to $54.00 and gave the stock an outperform rating in a report on Friday, May 7th.
+DA Davidson raised their target price on shares of Spin Master from $29.00 to $35.00 and gave the stock a neutral rating in a report on Tuesday, May 18th.
+Royal Bank of Canada raised their target price on shares of Spin Master from C$56.00 to C$59.00 and gave the stock an outperform rating in a report on Thursday.
+Stifel Nicolaus raised their target price on shares of Spin Master from C$52.00 to C$54.00 and gave the stock a buy rating in a report on Tuesday, June 8th.
+Finally, National Bank Financial raised their target price on shares of Spin Master from C$56.00 to C$58.00 and gave the stock an outperform rating in a report on Thursday.
+Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The stock has an average rating of Buy and a consensus price target of $49.78.

 Spin Master Corp. is an entertainment company, which engages in the design, manufacture, and marketing of toys, games, products, and entertainment properties.
 It operates through the following geographical segments: North America, Europe, and Rest of World.
 The North America segment comprises United States and Canada.